 Men when full grown have the same number of joints that they had when children; and if there be any to which maturer age has given birth these were already present in embryo, so that nothing new is produced in them when old which was not already latent in them when children.
 This, then, is undoubtedly the true and legitimate rule of progress, this the established and most beautiful order of growth, that mature age ever develops in the man those parts and forms which the wisdom of the Creator had already framed beforehand in the infant.
 Whereas, if the human form were changed into some shape belonging to another kind, or at any rate, if the number of its limbs were increased or diminished, the result would be that the whole body would become either a wreck or a monster, or at the least would be impaired and enfeebled.

-As Catholics we have the benefit of the Magisterium exercised by the successors of the Apostles, our bishops.
-They have been given the authority to judge disputes over tradition and to bind the faithful to assent.
+The successors of the Apostles, our bishops, have been given the authority to judge disputes over tradition and to bind the faithful to assent.
 But they do not create tradition themselves.
 They receive their knowledge from existing sources, and these are sources that anyone can seek and find.

 By looking to liturgical and patristic sources, a religious artist can draw a more complete picture, he can dig deeper, than by looking to magisterial documents only.
 He may unearth something wonderful.
 Discovering a tradition that has been lost is thrilling; it is like knocking the dirt from a buried piece of lumber and finding that it can yet raise the dead.